Reaction Rates and Collision Theory

 What is Collision Theory?

-Collision theory is a concept which is used in chemistry to predict and explain the rate of chemical reactions.
-It is based on the kinetic theory of gasses and asserts that for a reaction to occur, reactant particles (molecules, atoms, ions) must collide.
+Collision theory is used to predict and explain the rate of chemical reactions.
+It is based on the kinetic theory of gases and asserts that for a reaction to occur, reactant particles (molecules, atoms, ions) must collide.
 However, not all collisions lead to a chemical reaction; certain criteria must be met for the reactants to transform into products effectively.
 The theory states that the rate of reaction is dependent on three factors:

 An increased rate of molecular collisions typically leads to a higher reaction rate.
 Factors influencing this include: